CCRI-Cyberknights/stemday2025_autogen/challenges/11_Hidden_Flag/junk/ref/readme.txt

+Review each file carefully.
+Review each file carefully.
 Welcome to the reference directory.
-This folder contains assorted documentation.
-Review each file carefully.
-LAJA-IIJS-0154
-This folder contains assorted documentation.
+CNLT-6442-TXLK
+Welcome to the reference directory.